auth0/docs/articles/quickstart/native/xamarin/01-login.md

 ## Set Up the Auth0 Callback URL

 Callback URLs are the URLs that Auth0 invokes after the authentication process.
-Auth0 routes your application back to this URL and appends additional parameters to it, including an access code which will be exchanged for an `id_token`, `access_token` and `refresh_token`.
+Auth0 routes your application back to this URL and appends additional parameters to it, including an access code which will be exchanged for an `id_token`, `Access Token` and `refresh_token`.

 Since callback URLs can be manipulated, you will need to add your application's URL to your application's *Allowed Callback URLs* for security.
 This will enable Auth0 to recognize these URLs as valid.
 If omitted, authentication will not be successful.